ThinLinc Web Access - HTML5 client

 A HTML5 Client is ideal for todays environment where a large number of different devices needs to be supported.
 It supports Bring Your Own Device (BYOD) policies.
 Touch screen tablets can be used.
 This includes the Apple iPad.

 ThinLinc Web Access is based on the Open Source project noVNC.
 It uses HTML5 features such as WebSockets and Canvas.
-Since this technology is new, only a limited set of browsers are expected to work.
-We have tested the latest versions of following browsers:
+We constantly test the latest versions of the following browsers: